clekstro/first_responder/README.md

 1. Pinpoint errors in JSON/XML in exception (helps to debug API problems)
 2. Raise when attribute not present in data on instantiation.
+3. Clearly separate ActiveModel::Validation options from those passed to Virtus

 ## Contributing